cBournhonesque/lightyear/examples/avian_3d/README.md

 - Run the server without a gui: `cargo run --no-default-features --features=server -- server`
 - Run the client and server in "HostClient" mode, where the client also acts as server (both are in the same App) : `cargo run -- host-client -c 0`

+### P2P mode

+The example can also run as a deterministic input-only game with no server.
+Start peer 0 with `cargo run --no-default-features --features=p2p -- --headless p2p --peer-id 0 --player-count 2` and peer 1 with the same command using `--peer-id 1`.
+Characters, the dynamic block, and projectiles are created and simulated by every peer, with Avian simulation state included in rollback.

 You can control the behaviour of the example by changing the list of features.
 By default, all features are enabled (client, server, gui).
 For example you can run the server in headless mode (without gui) by running `cargo run --no-default-features --features=server,webtransport,netcode`.